Praqma/kubernetes-ebook/outline.md

 * Creating a service using cluster IP and accessing it from within pod network
 * Creating a service using external IP and accessing it from outside the cluster network and also outside of kubernetes cluster.

-# Chapter 10: Praqma Load Balancer
+# Chapter 11: Praqma Load Balancer

-# Chapter 11: Accessing HA Kubernetes service from outside the network
+# Chapter 12: Accessing HA Kubernetes service from outside the network

-# Chapter 12: Cluster add-ons:
+# Chapter 13: Cluster add-ons:

-* DNS
+# Chapter 14: Monitoring and Alerting
+* Some Visualizers (CAdvisor, fedora CockPit, kubernetes visualizer, etc)
-* Visualizer, etc.
+* Alerting?

+Appendix A: DNS (dnsmasq)